neil-edelman/boxes/readme.md

  * Return:
    One of, `TRIE_ERROR`, `errno` is set and `value` is not; `TRIE_UNIQUE`, added to `trie`, and uninitialized `value` is associated with `key`; `TRIE_PRESENT`, the value associated with `key`\.
 If `TRIE_IN_VALUE`, was specified and the return is `TRIE_UNIQUE`, the trie is in an invalid state until filling in the key in value by `key`\.
  * Exceptional return: EILSEQ
-   The string has a distinguishing run of bytes that is too long\.
-On most platforms, this is about 31 bytes the same\.
+   The string has a distinguishing run of bytes with a neighbouring string that is too long\.
+On most platforms, this is about 32 bytes the same\.
  * Exceptional return: malloc
  * Order:
    Sources differ on this; after reading the literature, I thought &#927;\(max\(|`trie.keys`|\)\), but I seem to to be able to construct a scenario where it is as much as &#927;\(|`trie`|\), but not amortized\.